 Country Food Infrastructure:

 Reports demonstrate that northern country food diets are healthier then southern, farm-based diets and that the creation of a northern country food infrastructure would provide a much needed base to northern Canada’s Indigenous economy.
 To create a country food infrastructure, that aspect of a veterinary infrastructure that regulates harvest, processing, inspection, distribution and sale of country food must be developed specifically for traditional Indigenous diets.
-The veterinary infrastructure necessary for the traditional country food infrastructure can be created as an extension of existing provincial and federal infrastructures such as the Canadian Food Inspection Agency and the Ontario Ministry of Agriculture and Food.
+The veterinary infrastructure necessary for the traditional country food infrastructure can be created as an extension of existing provincial and federal infrastructures such as the Canadian Food Inspection Agency and provincial Agriculture and Food departments.
 A country food infrastructure, supported by a veterinary infrastructure, that meets the world’s safety standards for the retail of meat and fish will not only provide safe, affordable food to regional northern residents, it will also provide food products for Indigenous communities to market nationally and internationally.